Crispioso/github-notifications/README.md

 - Pagination on lists of notifications.
 - Show all notifications (not just unread).
 - Tell Github a notification is read when it's been set to 'done'.
+- Hide 'done' from all list and make 'all' some accurate, such as 'to do' or 'inbox'.